rezaho/iipp_patstat2018/README.md

 # Overview

-This repository contains codes under a project hosted by the [][] at CDM EPFL, which are necessary for loading, visualizing, and analyzing PatStat dataset.
+This repository contains codes under a project hosted by the [CHAIR OF INNOVATION AND IP POLICY][iipp] at CDM EPFL, which are necessary for loading, visualizing, and analyzing PatStat dataset.
 The codes will be updated gradually.

 - For loading the data into Big Query tables please refer to this [notebook: Loading BQ Tables][loading_tables] or [the python script][loading_tables_script]
 - For Changing the compression type of Patstat files to gzip, please refer to this [notebook: Changing Compression][changing_compression]